 - An academic history consistent with the ability to do the proposed research

 Summer research fellows will receive a study grant for ten weeks of research.
 Study grants will be paid out in 4 installments over the course of 10 weeks.
 Exact payment dates will be listed on your contract if you are selected to participate in this program.
 Depending on financial need, fellows who choose to live on campus (and if available for SRP 2021) will be charged a fee per week to cover the costs of the housing and meal plan copay.
 Generally, the amount awarded for summer research is taxable, but the College is not obligated to withhold taxes or send a 1099, so students should retain a copy of their study grant contract as part of their tax records.
 Since individual tax liability depends on each individual's circumstances, Fellows should contact their personal tax advisor with any questions or concerns.

 Opportunities for Fellows working on different projects to meet together and close collaboration between Fellow and faculty mentor are essential features of the program.
 To promote discussion among student researchers, regular meetings of fellows in affiliated disciplines will be organized by the faculty area coordinators.
-Cross-disciplinary exchange will be facilitated by the scheduling of lunchtime plenary gatherings, featuring guest speakers, lab tours and round table discussion.
-To ensure the success of these events and in keeping with the objectives of the program, independent projects with remote faculty supervision will not be supported.
-Community-based projects are encouraged, but students must be doing actual research (not fulfilling the terms of an internship) and must arrange their schedules in order to be on campus for weekly luncheons, area group meetings and mentor-arranged meetings.
+Cross-disciplinary exchange will be facilitated by the scheduling of group gatherings, featuring guest speakers, lab tours and round table discussion.
+Community-based projects are encouraged, but students must be doing actual research (not fulfilling the terms of an internship) and must arrange their schedules in order to participate in URC scheduled events, area group meetings and mentor-arranged meetings.

 Requirements of the program are as follows: